Best Luxury Hotels in South Africa

 This is undoubtedly one of the most beautiful countries on earth; from the Garden Route to Table Mountain, the Kruger National Park, Cape of Good Hope and the wine lands of Stellenbosch, South Africa will take your breath away.
 You’ll need several weeks to cover a lot of ground in this diverse and expansive nation, but a standalone city break in Cape Town, Durban, Joburg or Pretoria is equally worthwhile.
 The accommodation in all of these locations is of a very high standard and you can take your pick from uber-modern airy beach hotels, safari camps and traditional grand properties.

-Western Cape, Cape Town, Cape Town CBD
+Western Cape, Cape Town, Gardens

 Western Cape, Cape Town, Camps Bay